Money Matters

 As with any aspect of Making Tax Digital, the challenge for many practices will be communicating what’s required to relevant clients.

-New client acquisition and onboarding processes might also have to be adjusted in light of a potential new raft of landlord clients around April 2026 and April 2027.
+New client acquisition and onboarding processes have to be adjusted in light of a potential new raft of landlord clients around April 2027 and 2028, as the MTD entry points get wider.

-As with MTD for VAT, you can make extensive use of webinars, newsletters, videoconferencing calls, and more.
+As you learned with MTD for VAT and your ongoing MTD for Income Tax work, you can make extensive use of webinars, newsletters, videoconferencing calls, and more.

 You should use every client communication point to speak to clients about MTD for Income Tax and aim to uncover the number of your clients that receive rental income and declare it via Self Assessment.